Correct or change 1099s

 - Go to the 1099 filings tab

-- QuickBooks Online and QuickBooks Online Payroll: Go to Taxes, then 1099 filings.
+- For QuickBooks Online and QuickBooks Online Payroll: Follow this link to complete the steps in product

 - Select Correct next to the form you want to fix.

-- Note: Your business info must be the same as the original file accepted by IRS.
+- Important: Your business info must be the same as the original file accepted by IRS.
 If you’ve made changes since you filed, change them back.

 - The accounts and boxes you previously chose will appear.
-These are the accounts that represent the payments or expenses you paid to your contractors, and the corresponding 1099 box.
-To delete an account select Remove next to the row.
-To add or change an account select Select accounts.
+These are the accounts that represent the QuickBooks Payments or expenses you paid to your contractors, and the corresponding 1099 box.

-- If you want to change the 1099 box, select the dropdown ▼ next to the account and select the 1099-NEC or 1099-MISC box that represents the type of payments made to your contractors.
+- If you want to change the 1099 box, select the dropdown ▼ next to the account and select the 1099-NEC or 1099-MISC box that represents the type of QuickBooks Payments made to your contractors.

 - Select Next.